Diesel Emissions Reduction Act: State grant and loan programs

 In addition to national loan programs, DERA made 30% of federally appropriated funds available to support state grant and loan programs that are designed to curb diesel emissions.
 These funds are designed to help the states meet diesel emissions reductions through the use of certified engine configurations or verified technologies only.
 This does not cover research and development of new technologies as in the federal grant program.
 States can apply for this aid through the EPA, which reviews the application and decides if a state is eligible for a monetary allocation.
 If all 50 states qualify for funding, each state receives 2% of the appropriated funds for the state grant and loan program.
 However, if all 50 states do not qualify, each qualifying state receives 2% plus a share that is population-dependent for that state.
 A state that matches the funds appropriated by DERA receives an incentive payment equal to 50% of the funds allocated by the state.

 Evaluation and report

 DERA required the EPA to submit to Congress a report regarding the implementation of the federal and state grant and loan programs a year after funds were appropriated.
-The EPA released this report in August 2009, reporting its success of reducing 46,000 tons of nitrogen oxide emissions and 2,200 tons of fine particulate matter.
+The EPA released this report in August 2009, reporting its success in reducing 46,000 tons of nitrogen oxide emissions and 2,200 tons of fine particulate matter.
 This was reported as a public health benefit between $580 million and $1.4 billion and saved operators 3.2 e6USgal of fuel in 2008 (a cost savings of $8 million).
 The report stated that upwards of 14,000 diesel-powered engines were made cleaner under DERA, two-thirds of those being trucks and school buses through EPA sector outreach programs.